CarlosPlacencia/Student_Management_System/README.md

 # Student_Management_System
-* A registration system where a user can register a student for a class.
+* A registration system where a user can register students to classes.

 # Technologies
 * C#